wesleycamargo/azure-docs.pt-br/articles/automation/troubleshoot/update-management.md

 #### <a name="cause"></a>Causa

-A máquina já está integrada a outro espaço de trabalho para o Gerenciamento de Atualizações.
+A máquina já está integrada a outro workspace para o Gerenciamento de Atualizações.

 #### <a name="resolution"></a>Resolução